district0x/district-server-smart-contracts/README.md

 **Warning:** district0x components are still in early stages, therefore API can change in a future.

+## Real-world example
+To see how district server components play together in real-world app, you can take a look at [NameBazaar server folder](https://github.com/district0x/name-bazaar/tree/master/src/name_bazaar/server), where this is deployed in production.

 ## Usage
 You can pass following args to smart-contracts component:
 * `:contracts-build-path` Path to your compiled smart contracts, where you have .bin and .abi files. (default: `"<cwd>/resources/public/contracts/build/"`)